njeshi/net_sparsification/README.md

 **Repo structure**

-`language` - all language related experiments and helper functions
+`language` - all language related experiments and helper functions; check the notebook for example usage

-`vision` - all vision related experiments, helper functions and visualization tools
+`vision` - all vision related experiments, helper functions and visualization tools; check the notebook for example usage